-In order to gauge user satisfaction and gather feedback on the usability and adaptability of our web-based interface, we conducted a comprehensive survey.
-The survey consisted of two main criteria about usability (i.e., friendly and simple interface) and adaptability (i.e., adapting to user demands) of our system.
-Participants were asked to rate each criterion on a scale from 1 to 5, where 1 indicates strong disagreement and 5 indicates strong agreement.
-The responses were collected visualized in Fig.~\ref{fig:task-manager}, indicating the satisfaction of participants with our proposed system on both criteria.
+To gauge user satisfaction and gather feedback on the effectiveness of our interactive platform, we conducted a comprehensive survey.
+Participants evaluated the system across two primary criteria: adaptability to user demands and the provision of a friendly, simple interface.
+Using a 5-point scale, where 1 indicates strong disagreement and 5 indicates strong agreement, users provided highly positive feedback.
+As visualized in Fig.~\ref{fig:webapp-survey}, the responses indicate a high level of participant satisfaction with our proposed system across both usability and adaptability dimensions.